SummaryRead the full fact sheet

 - loss of appetite

-- an increased urge for sex
+- feeling affectionate and an increased

-- loss of inhibitions.
+- loss of inhibitions

-The symptoms of ecstasy overdose
+Symptoms of ecstasy (MDMA) overdose

 - cardiac arrest

 - overheating (hyperthermia) and dehydration